tonikelope/coronapoker/docs/TESTING.md

 configuration, so long soaks cannot continue with fake zero-stack active seats.
 Run `-Help` for the current scenario list and every option.

-The balanced certification matrix is deliberately broader than a single happy
+The full certification matrix is deliberately broader than a single happy
-path: a 20-hand mixed-table soak, heads-up and ten-seat mixed/all-human games, human raises, single-board and RIT all-ins, straddle, disconnects at every street boundary, simultaneous and repeated reconnects, transport/lifecycle chaos, concurrent and mixed departures, all-in proof loss, repeated recovery, client restart and dynamic recovery rosters.
-Balanced runs every scenario twice; stress runs every scenario five times with distinct schedule seeds.
+path: sustained mixed-table play, heads-up and ten-seat mixed/all-human games, human raises, single-board and RIT all-ins, straddle, disconnects at every street boundary, simultaneous and repeated reconnects, transport/lifecycle chaos, concurrent and mixed departures, all-in proof loss, repeated recovery, client restart and dynamic recovery rosters. `fast` traverses every scenario once with short campaigns, `balanced` runs every scenario twice and `stress` runs every scenario five times with distinct schedule seeds.
 Use `-ScenarioRepeats` or `-SoakHands` for an explicit custom bar.

-`-StartAtScenario` is a checkpoint continuation, not a stale-artifact shortcut: it rebuilds and installs the current game and QA sources once, skips the already completed QA/headless phases, and then starts at the requested real-game profile.
-It refuses to run without the failed run's explicit `-Seed <BaseSeed>`.
+`-StartAtScenario` plus `-StartAtRepeat` is a checkpoint continuation, not a stale-artifact shortcut: it rebuilds and installs the current game and QA sources once, skips the already completed QA/headless phases, and then starts at the requested real-game repetition.
+It refuses to run without the failed run's explicit `-Seed <BaseSeed>`; use the same mode and overrides as the original run.
 The lower-level runner's explicit `-SkipGameBuild` is only for callers that have already built the exact current source tree themselves.